solvcon/solvcon/doc/source/index.rst

 PDE-solver developers will be rocket-boosted is they do not need to worry about the supportive functionalities.

-Unfortunately, no matter how costly developing the supportive functionalities is, it cannot be avoided.
-A PDE solver without a mesh loader or a mesh generator is not applicable at all.
+Unfortunately, it cannot be avoided to develop the supportive functionalities.
+For example, a PDE solver without a mesh loader or a mesh generator is not applicable at all.
 For high-end applications, a solver of production use must exploit parallel computing and run on thousands of computers.
 PDE solvers need supportive functionalities to deliver results.

 To resolve this dilemmatic issue, we designed `SOLVCON <http://solvcon.net/>`_ to host supportive functionalities and to provide a `software framework